-- 1) Establish an NCARB Record by filling out the online application at https://my.ncarb.org/. - 2) Log in to your NCARB Record and click on the "Exams" tab. - 3) Click the "Request Eligibility" button and select the jurisdiction where you want to be licensed to practice architecture. - 4) If you meet the ARE eligibility requirements in the jurisdiction where you want to be licensed to practice architecture, the board will provide your exam eligibility (or NCARB will approve your request if your board participates in NCARB's Exam Eligibility Services). - 5) You will receive a confirmation email immediately after submitting your request with instructions on how to continue and a second email after your eligibilities have been established. - 6) After your eligibilities have been established, verify that the name indicated in your NCARB Record is accurate and matches the name printed on an acceptable form of identification.
+- 1) Establish an NCARB Record by filling out the online application at https://my.ncarb.org/. - 2) Log in to your NCARB Record and click on the "Exams" tab. - 3) Click the "Request Eligibility" button and select the jurisdiction where you want to be licensed to practice architecture. - 4) You must accept the ARE Candidate Agreement, which will bind you to maintain the confidentiality of ARE content. - 5) If you meet the ARE eligibility requirements in the jurisdiction where you want to be licensed to practice architecture, the board will provide your exam eligibility (or NCARB will approve your request if your board participates in NCARB's Exam Eligibility Services). - 6) You will receive a confirmation email immediately after submitting your request with instructions on how to continue and a second email after your eligibilities have been established. - 7) After your eligibilities have been established, verify that the name indicated in your NCARB Record is accurate and matches the name printed on an acceptable form of identification.
 If your first and last name are incorrect, immediately notify NCARB.
 Do not schedule an appointment to test until you have verified that the first and last name in your NCARB Record match the first and last name on an acceptable form of identification.